iterative/dvc.org/content/docs/command-reference/exp/remove.md

 - `-g`, `--git-remote` - Name or URL of the Git remote to remove the experiment from

+- `--keep` - changes the default behavior to the opposite for options like `-n`, `--rev`.
+For example `-n <num> --keep` keeps experiments from the last `num` commits and removes all other experiments.

 - `-h`, `--help` - shows the help message and exit.